xmos/ai_tools/test/README.md

     > pytest -h

-for more info on custom options.
+for more info on built-in and custom options.